qiudaomao/node_frp/README.md

 # Node FRP

-A Node.js implementation of Fast Reverse Proxy (FRP) for TCP port forwarding with web-based administration.
+A Node.js implementation of Fast Reverse Proxy (FRP) for TCP/UDP port forwarding with web-based administration.

 ## Features